 10. Arguably the best climate in the world

-The Central Valley’s Atenas has been tagged by some as the best climate in the world for staying healthy.
-Depending on whether you are in the valley or the mountains the temperature and heat can differ with some boasting spring-like feels.
+Depending on whether you are in the valley or the mountains, the temperature, and heat can differ, with some boasting spring-like feels.

-Living at the higher elevations in the Central Valley can make it a bit cooler allowing you to pull out your familiar long sleeves and pants for a cozy evening.
+Living at the higher elevations in the Central Valley can make it a bit cooler, allowing you to pull out your familiar long sleeves and pants for a cozy evening.

-There is indescribable magic as the winds flow through swaying the tropical leaves as you sit back and feel the revitalizing energy.
+There is indescribable magic as the winds flow through, swaying the tropical leaves as you sit back and feel the revitalizing energy.

 12. International and authentic cuisine

-Dining out could be where you see much of your money going as you are in the hub of amazing international and delightful cuisine.
-Pizzerias with seafood toppings, aromatic Pad Thai, salmon and steak burgers, savory Indian dishes.
-You may find it hard to stay in and cook!
+It is because you are in the hub of amazing international and delightful cuisine—pizzerias with seafood toppings, aromatic Pad Thai, salmon and steak burgers, and savory Indian dishes.

 Don’t forget about the freshest and best strawberries from Poas or the endless fruit and vegetable stands of all the country’s flavourful exotic fruits.